Whitaker, a twenty-six-year-old advertising associate, who considers herself a

 to write pithy words of inspiration for her sales newsletters.

-debut novel Marianna Mestre: Nothing’s As It Seems is the first in the middle-grade mystery
+Marianna Mestre: Nothing’s As It Seems is the first in the middle-grade mystery

 series, Marianna Mestre.
 The sequel